Firefighters make progress against big fires in US West - News Break

 The Beckwourth Complex, two lightning-ignited blazes, covered about 140 square miles (362 square kilometers) on Northern California’s border with Nevada.
 Plumas National Forest officials said firefighters successfully contained almost a quarter of the blaze but still expected some extreme fire activity.

-Evacuation orders were in effect for more than 3,000 residents of remote areas of California’s Lassen and Plumas counties and Nevada’s Washoe County.
+Evacuation orders and warnings were in effect for remote areas of California’s Lassen and Plumas counties and Nevada’s Washoe County.
 Some structures were destroyed over the weekend in Doyle, California, a town of about 600 residents.

 “A damage assessment team has arrived to validate and assess reports of structures damaged or destroyed,” a forest statement said.